huj31415/iterationrp-patches/readme.md

 3. Put the unmodified shader zip in the extracted folder
     * The folder should contain the diffs, `texture` folder, `shader-patch.py`, and the shader zip
 4. Open a terminal in the folder or cd to it (`cd path/to/extracted/folder`)
 5. Run the command below.
 You might need to do it using bash (you can get it from [git](https://git-scm.com/install/windows)) instead of windows cmd if you get a file not found error.
-Use `itrp-patch-23.diff` for 0.8.23, `itrp-patch-22.diff` for 0.8.22, `itrp-patch-18.diff` for 0.8.18, `itrp-patch-16.diff` for 0.8.13~0.8.16 (does not implement toggleable settings).
+Use `itrp-patch-24.diff` for 0.8.24, `itrp-patch-23.diff` for 0.8.23, `itrp-patch-22.diff` for 0.8.22, `itrp-patch-18.diff` for 0.8.18, `itrp-patch-16.diff` for 0.8.13~0.8.16 (does not implement toggleable settings).
 All new releases will generally be for the most recent shader version only.
 ```python shader-patch.py "iterationRP Alpha (ver).zip" "itrp-patch-(ver).diff" "(ver)-patched.zip"```

 > ### Patcher now automatically copies textures into the shader!